Hugh Downman: Speedy

 Several months after Cape St Vincent, on 20 July, Downman was promoted to the rank of commander and appointed to command the 14-gun brig HMS Speedy.
 He made several cruises with Speedy, capturing a number of enemy vessels.
 On 3 February 1798 she encountered the large enemy privateer Papillon, mounting 18 guns and carrying 160 men, while sailing off Vigo.
 The Papillon attacked Speedy, which had a reduced crew owing to her master Mr Marshall, and 12 men, being absent in command of a prize Speedy had taken earlier.
 The two ships fought each other for two days, and by the second Downman had exhausted his supply of shot, and resorted to firing nails and pieces of iron hoop at his opponent.
 Having observed the difficulty his captain was in, Master Marshall secured the Spanish crew of his prize below deck, and then took the prize crew off in a small boat to come to Downman's assistance.
 After a fierce fight the Papillon was driven off, with Speedy suffering losses of five killed and four wounded.
 Downman then recaptured his prize that the master had been compelled to abandon, and returned to Lisbon to carry out repairs.
 During his time in command of Speedy Downman captured five privateers, altogether mounting 17 guns and 28 swivels, and carrying 162 men.
-For his efforts protecting British trade out of Oporto, the merchants presented him with a letter of thanks, and a piece of plate valued at £50.
+For his efforts protecting British trade out of Porto, the merchants presented him with a letter of thanks, and a piece of plate valued at £50.